yokawasa/yokawasa.github.io/content/posts/2023-01-28-finched-rails-cli.md

 - finch
 - docker
 - rails
-title: Finched Rails CLI makes it a breeze to try out Rails withough installing anything but finch
+title: Finched Rails CLI makes it a breeze to try out Rails withough installing anything but Finch
 ---

 ![](/assets/20230128-finched-rails.png)

 ## Preface
-In this article, I’d like to introduces [Finched Rails CLI](https://github.com/yokawasa/finched-rails-cli) that makes it a breeze to try out Rails without installing anything but [finch](https://github.com/runfinch/finch).
+In this article, I’d like to introduces [Finched Rails CLI](https://github.com/yokawasa/finched-rails-cli) that makes it a breeze to try out Rails without installing anything but [Finch](https://github.com/runfinch/finch).
 Finch is an OSS CLI for building, running, and publishing Linux containers create by AWS.
 As long as you have Finch, you can quick start a Rails app only by copying and pasting a few commands.
 Finched Rails CLI is a fork of [Docked Rails CLI](https://github.com/rails/docked) and simply a Finch version of it.
 > NOTE: As of Jan 2023, Finch only supports macOS (on all Mac CPU architectures).
 For its future supportability of any other architectures, please watch [Finch repo](https://github.com/runfinch/finch)

 Why I created Finched Rails CLI?
 It's very simple.
 I don't currenlty use Docker Desktop for managing Linux containers on my Desktop for its complexity and high resource consuming resason.
 I use Finch instead for it.